contrast-zone/t-rewriter.js/README.md

 ## 1. why tricosm?

 With a latest rise of artificial neural network (ANN) implementations, it seems that it may represent a future of programming.
 Projects like GPT-X have shown a real value in everyday programming.
 Such projects are being trained, and they take input to produce output.
-Still, ANN-s seem to be untamed from the aspect of certainity of output relevance to input.
+Still, training ANN-s seem to be very processing expensive.
+Also, Ann-s seem to be untamed from the aspect of certainity of output relevance to input.

 In a symbolic approach that Tricosm is taking to produce outputs from inputs, there is an analogy from ANN-s to Tricosm in which the training process is replaced by algorithm synthesis.
 It is possible to feed to Tricosm a formula in a form like `f (program (input) -> output) -> program` where function `program` is being constructed and returned by higher order function `f`.
 Advantages of this approach over training ANN-s may be significantly shorter learning time, as well as possibility of adjusting a percent of certainity up to 100% in constructing outputs.